 - Unique publications from South and Southeast Asia produced by governmental and nongovernmental organizations in those regions.

-CRL acquires about 5,000 non-US, non-Canadian doctoral dissertations a year to add to its 800,000+ collection of dissertations.
+CRL acquires hundreds of non-US, non-Canadian doctoral dissertations a year to add to its 800,000+ collection of dissertations.
 Acquisitions are primarily through the demand purchase program.

-CRL holds many specialized groups of materials, acquired primarily through deposit from member libraries.
+CRL holds many specialized types of materials, acquired primarily through deposit from member libraries.
 These include:

 - College and University Catalogs